 The plan is designed for all types of companies including small business units.
-The company has a number of tools you can use to create and refine your savings plan and retirement strategy.
+The has a of tools you can use to create and refine your savings plan and retirement strategy.
 The Retirement Outlook Tool helps compare the current reality of your savings with future expectations, letting you work on your retirement savings goals.

-The automatic increase and enrollment features make it easier for participants to start contributing.
+The automatic increase and enrollment features make it easier for participants to contributing.
 According to Ascensus, these automated features increase participation and contribution rates.

-The majority of the investment options from the company are in mutual funds.
+The majority of the investment options from the are in mutual funds.
 There are several low-cost (and high-return) mutual funds from other companies, as well.

 Ascensus offers several institutional shares, R-shares, and A-shares for you to invest in.
 You can also opt for pre-built portfolios, baskets, and investments designed according to specific risk levels, as well as, financial standings.

 Ascensus, as a plan administrator, connects participants and employers with investment providers and financial advisors that help clients make better decisions.
-The company also provides continued support for both employers and employees.
+The also provides continued support for both employers and employees.